 Toler said that her contract was set to expire on March 31, 2020, and that she has tried to work with the Sparks to receive the pay she feels she is owed and to clear her name.
 Unfortunately, these talks did not go anywhere and Toler said she felt she had no other choice but to file this lawsuit.

-If you or somebody you care about his face to sexual discrimination in the workplace, seek legal assistance as soon as possible.
-At the Kaufman Law Firm, our dedicated and experienced team will investigate your claim and work to determine whether you are entitled to any compensation, including:
+If you or somebody you care about faces sexual discrimination in the workplace, seek legal assistance as soon as possible.
+At The Kaufman Law Firm, our dedicated and experienced team will investigate your claim and work to determine whether you are entitled to any compensation, including:

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.